valheimPlus/ValheimPlus/README.md

 * Modify Kiln, Furnace and Blast Furnace maximum capacity.
 * Disable Fine Wood and/or Round Log processing for Kiln.
 * Allow fuel-type items to be automatically pulled from closest containers.
-* Allow Kiln to stop pulling wood from closest containers when a specific threshold as been reached.
+* Allow Kiln to stop pulling wood from closest containers when a specific threshold has been reached.
 * Allow items produced by Kiln, Furnace and Blast Furnace to be automatically placed in the closest containers.
 * Allow Furnace to process all ore types instead of just Black Metal Scrap and Flametal Ore.